Data visualization background

 NYSE & NASDAQ

-Start with the earnings calendar.
-Track market reactions after results.
+Backfill historical earnings dates, sync upcoming reports, and layer in post-earnings market reactions when needed.
 Structured JSON for alerts, dashboards, trading tools, newsletters, and research workflows.

 Sign up once — your API key is generated automatically.